hashicorp/design-system/website/docs/components/pagination/partials/code/component-api.md

 These are the parameters that are passed down as arguments to the `Hds::Interactive` component (used internally).
 For more details about how this low-level component works, please refer to [its documentation page](/utilities/interactive/).
 </C.Property>
 <C.Property @name="disabled" @type="boolean" @values={{array "true" "false" }} @default="false">
-If the control is disabled.
-Notice: when the control is disabled, it's always rendered as an HTML `Button` element.
+Sets the control as disabled.
+Notice: when the control is disabled, it’s always rendered as an HTML `Button` element.
 </C.Property>
 <C.Property @name="showLabel" @type="boolean" @values={{array "true" "false" }} @default="true">
 Used to control the visibility of the text label in the control.